-- You can add this recipe into a healthy thanksgiving menu along with mashed cauliflower, whole wheat dinner rolls, whole roasted chicken or turkey, etc.
+- You can add this recipe into a healthy thanksgiving menu along with mashed cauliflower, whole wheat dinner rolls, whole roasted chicken or roasted whole turkey or ground turkey meatballs with gravy, etc.

 - Fresh green beans – choose firm and medium-sized green beans for this recipe.
 Do not buy beans that feel soft and bend easily instead of snapping in two.
 Using hands to cut the end of beans.
 If they cut easily without bending as much then the beans are fresh and not overly matured.

 - Cook green beans (steam or boil) as per your liking before sautéeing them with garlic and oil.
 I steam them until they are tender in texture.
 You can keep them crunchy too.

 - You can also add some parmesan cheese at the end of cooking to get some cheesy flavors.